ZaneH/Blockchain-Mural/README.md

 # Blockchain Mural
 This repository contains the files necessary to run a private Blockchain demonstration at the University of Charlotte at North Carolina.
 This project was built to help visualize how a Blockchain works through an interactive mural.
-If this submission wins, it will be built in Woodward Hall.

 ## How to Run
 1. Clone the repository